435-425-3322 | thelodge@redriverranch.com | Our weather today is:

 Photo courtesy of NPS

-The orchards date back to the late 1800s when Mormon pioneers planted apples, apricots, peaches, cherries, and pears along the Fremont River.
-These families cultivated hardy heirloom varieties suited for the high desert, some of which are now rare outside Fruita.
-Today, Capitol Reef maintains about 1,900 fruit trees across multiple orchards, preserving both the fruit and the history that come with them (NPS; KUER).
+The orchards go back to the late 1800s, when Mormon pioneers planted apples, apricots, peaches, cherries, and pears along the Fremont River.
+These were families who knew what they were doing — they selected hardy heirloom varieties suited to the high desert, some of which are now rare outside Fruita.
+Today Capitol Reef maintains about 1,900 fruit trees across multiple orchards, which is a pretty remarkable thing when you think about it.
+The fruit and the history both got preserved.
+(NPS; KUER)

-How Capitol Reef’s U-Pick Program Works
+How the U-Pick Program Works

-If you’re searching for “U-Pick fruit in Utah”, Fruita is one of the most unique destinations in the state.
-Here’s what visitors need to know:
+If you’re looking for U-Pick fruit in Utah, Fruita is about as unique as it gets.
+Here’s what you need to know:

 • Only orchards with “U-Pick Fruit” signs are open for harvesting.

-• Self-pay stations with scales are available at each orchard.
+• Self-pay stations with scales are set up at each orchard.

-• Tools like ladders and picking poles are provided, but visitors must pick only ripe fruit and follow park guidelines (NPS; Visit Utah).
+• Ladders and picking poles are provided — just pick ripe fruit and follow the park guidelines.
+(NPS; Visit Utah)

-What’s in season:
+What’s in season when:

 • Cherries and apricots: June through July